cgps-group/cell-format/README.md

 To describe the composition and organisation of bacterial genomes accounting for the distribution of mobile genetic elements.

 ## Motivation
-We are becoming capable of describing the genomic composition of bacteria and identifying the location of mobile genetic elements.
-Long-read sequencing
+Long-read sequencing has enabled describing the complete genomic composition of bacterial cells and identifying the location of its mobile genetic elements.
+Through hybrid assemblies, we are capable of characterizing complete plasmids and accurately describe transposons, previously a challenging task due to its repetitive nature.
+As we are able to better understand the genomic organiation of bacterial cells, we need a common language to describe the location of its mobile genetic elements in the context of all its replicons.
+For this purpose, we present a computer friendly format based on the newick format for trees

 ## Definition
 Each element is